HEALTHY FOOD FOR EVERY-DAY PEOPLE!

 Who we are:

-Ari has been a performing musician for over 40 years and is a senior staff instructor at Stanroy Music, where he teaches saxophone and clarinet.
+Ari has been a performing musician for over 40 years and was a senior staff instructor at Stanroy Music for over 30 years, teaching saxophone and clarinet.
 He led the immensely popular "Burning Tie Review" at the Old Vic, played locally with the Harvest Band, Sister Hayes, the Mixx and "the legendary" Stupid White People and was a featured guest with Hedzoleh Sounds.
 He was leader of Sax Fifth Avenue, which received honorable mention as Sonoma County's best band in the Bohemian's "Best of" poll back in the 90's.

 We met in a club, where Ari was performing with Diane Swann, and share love of music, dancing, art and good healthy food, as well as progressive politics and activism.
 Having our own venue is the realization of lifelong ideals, hopes and